-Former middle school science teacher and long-time tutor.
+Writing teacher; former middle school science teacher of 4 years; long-time tutor

 Education & Certification

 Undergraduate Degree: Rogers State University - Bachelors, Social science

 Graduate Degree: Northeastern university school of law - PHD, Law

 Traveling, reading, swimming, music

 I like to help students find ways to build skills and knowledge, while also increasing independence and confidence.

 What might you do in a typical first session with a student?